cecilyhunt/edx-documentation/en_us/course_authors/source/cohorts/cohorts_setup_discussions.rst

 .. _Configure CourseWide Discussion Topics as Private:

 ======================================================
-Define Divided Course-Wide Discussion Topics
+Configure Course-Wide Discussion Topics as Divided
 ======================================================

 This procedure shows how to configure the Brainstorming and Announcements